-This article was published in the FAB Anniversary Extra, October 2006.
+This article was originally published in the FAB Anniversary Extra, October 2006.

 Fanderson, The Official Gerry Anderson Appreciation Society, celebrated its 35th anniversary in 2016.
 With the aid of Professor Matic’s time machine, former club chairman Chris Bentley takes a trip back to 1981 to find out how the club came about and examine how it fared in its formative years.

 SCOOP!
 IF YOU’RE A DEDICATED GERRY ANDERSON FAN, THEN PLEASE READ THIS!